abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 {{< image src="pics/root_partition.png" caption="Creating root partition">}}

-Since the file type for the root parition is to be linux filetype, we leave it unchanged
+Since the file type for the root parition is to be linux filesystem, we leave it unchanged
 </div>

 <div>